 It can be tricky for commercial property owners to work out which changes will make the most impact, so it pays to get advice from a good commercial property lawyer.

-‘Making a building sustainable means more than just reducing energy consumption,’ explains Isobel Willoughby, Director and Head of Commercial/Commercial Property at Crombie Wilkinson Solicitors.
+‘Making a building sustainable means more than just reducing energy consumption,’ explains Ian Barnard, Director and Head of Commercial/Commercial Property at Crombie Wilkinson Solicitors.
 ‘How the building is used during its lifetime is equally important, and that means you need to think about where energy and materials come from and make sure ESG issues are reflected in your leases and contracts as well.’

 The fabric of your building